 In performing a no-scalpel vasectomy, the vas deferens is pushed up against the skin.
 After anesthesia has been given, it is grabbed through the skin in a small ring shaped clamp.
 Thus only the vas deferens and a small amount of tissue around it is isolated, rather than the whole cord.
 A sharp clamp is used to make a small hole in the skin, and the vas deferens grabbed, and pulled out.
 It can then be divided, cauterized, and the two sides isolated from each other, prior to putting them back in the scrotum.
 The incision is so small, that most patients cannot find it.
 No stitches are needed to close it.
 Usually, both of the tubes can be grabbed through the same small opening.

-In an open-ended vasectomy the testicular end of the tube (vas deferens) is not sealed.
+Another factor to understand is the open-ended versus close-ended vasectomy.
+In an open-ended vasectomy the testicular end of the vas deferens (tube) is not sealed.
 It is left open, and the very small amount of fluid, carrying the sperm, drains into the scrotum, and is quickly reabsorbed.
 The other end of the tube is sealed, and the tissue tied around the end, so that there is no way for the sperm to find their way into the far end of the tube, and into the ejaculate.
-This decreases the pressure in the testicular vas and the epididymis and thus post-vasectomy pain syndrome.
+An open-ended vasectomy (as compared to a close-ended vasectomy where both sides of the vas deferens are sealed) decreases the pressure in the testicular vas and the epididymis.
+An open-ended vasectomy is thought to significantly reduce post-vasectomy pain syndrome.
 It also makes a vasectomy easier to reverse.

 - Complications and Failure Rate